marcellalcs/covid-es-data/README.md

 yarn colect-data
 ```

+### Daily publish

+Every day at 6h15 PM, data is collected and published at https://colect-covid-es.netlify.app

 ## Contributing
 Pull requests are welcome.
 Or if you're not in the mood to code, please open an issue ;)